Younes-Aboudrar/CodeAlpha_AIEngineeringFAQsChatbot/README.md

 - pip package manager
 - For optimal performance: Microsoft Visual C++ Build Tools (for SpaCy)

-## Installation - Easy Method
+## Installation & Running

+### First-time Setup

-1. Simply run the `setup_and_run.bat` script
+1. Run the `setup_and_run.bat` script
 2. Follow the prompts in the console

 The script will:

 - Set up a Python virtual environment
-- Install required dependencies
+- Install required dependencies (Flask, SpaCy, etc.)
-- Download language models (if possible)
+- Let you choose which SpaCy language model to download:
+  - Small model (~13MB): Faster but less accurate
+  - Medium model (~45MB): Good balance of size and capability
+  - Large model (~550MB): Best accuracy but largest download
 - Start the Flask application

+### Running After Setup

+For subsequent runs after installation:

+- Run `setup_and_run.bat run` to skip the setup process and start the application directly

+This command will:

+- Activate the existing virtual environment
+- Start the Flask application immediately

 ## Manual Installation